 In July each year the Abbey Medieval Festival welcomes thousands of visitors to experience life in the Middle Ages, specifically 600 to 1600AD in Europe and the Middle East.
 The Abbey Museum of Art and Archaeology together with re-enactors, jousters, performers, food vendors and merchants deliver one of Australia’s premier living history events.

 The Festival includes 2 Medieval Banquets, a Kids Dig It!
 Medieval Family Fun Week, and the jewel in our crown, the Tournament Weekend.
-Keep up-to-date on these events by subscribing to our newsletter and following us on Facebook.
+Keep up-to-date on these events by subscribing to our newsletter ( form on right) and following us on Facebook.

 The Abbey Medieval Festival is managed by a small team of event coordinators, most are volunteers.
 Together they manage all elements and stakeholders involved in this event.
 There are several opportunities to get involved in this unique event, from volunteering to becoming a sponsor.
 Learn how you can get involved behind-the-scenes.